boytchev/mannequin.js/docs/userguide.md

     child.turn = -90-20*time1+20*time2;
     child.tilt = 10*time1;
     :

-    scene.rotation.y = time1/2;
 }
 ```

 To make the animation loop faster, all constant rotations should be defined outside `animate`.
-Also, if a rotation is changing in the loop, there is no need to set it up outside the loop.

 ### Working with postures